ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 * Lr/O means the optimized value of learning rate
 * The learning rate found using coarse search will be marked as "done cs"
 * The learning rate found using further finer search will be marked as "done fs"
+* Grid searches are conducted using a validation dataset which is 20% of the original MNIST training set, then train the model over 200 or 400 rounds and compare the test acc to determine the best values.

 ##### CNN/IID
 * Default number of rounds is 200, if any run differs, then it will be marked as XX.XX%-XXX